tylerneylon/pumba/readme.md

     ./parse5.lua.md 02.input  # parse and run a small subset of C

+    ./parse6.lua.md 03.input  # parse a set of grammar rules

 More detailed explanations of the progress in each of these scripts is explained in [what_works.md](https://github.com/tylerneylon/pumba/blob/master/what_works.md).

 ## What is in progress

-I've set up `03.input` as a grammar for the subset of C in `02.input`.
-I plan to make `parse6.lua.md` as the next iteration which can parse the grammar.
-The eventual goal is to add run strings within the grammar, and then to include the C code just after this.
+I've set up `04.input` as a newer C subset grammar.
+My plan is to set up `parse7.lua.md` as a script that uses mode-based parsing -- both internally and externally -- to parse this file.

 ### Future ideas